danhouldsworth/helloLanguages/README.md

 # Structure
 * Files stored within challenge project folders.
+* Folder names prefixed with numbers to enable easy view of increasing difficulty, grouping challenges with decimals
 * Filename suffix will make langauge clear, filename should be name of challenge.
-* Folder names prefixed with numbers to enable easy view of increasing difficulty
 * Notes defining the task to be kept in seperate TASK.md and not in each code file, however findings & pitfalls relevant to each language approach should be included appropriately
+* Each successive task challenge should aim to leave the code so that it still clearly solves the previous tasks. (eg. The Bonus challenge should require a wholesale rewrite)
 * Comment on anything not immediately clear, however never explain through comments that which can be made clear with better structure and variable names

 # Build & interactive environments